ironhack-labs/lab-javascript-chronometer/readme.md

 ![](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_82e9d1fd5976a3f98bb1382f2385f6a1.png)

-#### Tasks

-- Add the necessary HTML to show the milliseconds in the clock.
-- Add the required styles in the CSS to display the milliseconds as you like.
-- Create the JavaScript logic to:
+Your goal is to create the JavaScript logic to:

-  - Be able to count the milliseconds.
+- be able to count the milliseconds,
-  - Show the milliseconds going forward.
+- show the milliseconds going forward,
-  - Show the milliseconds when you capture a split time.
+- show the milliseconds when you capture a split time and
-  - Clear the milliseconds when the Reset button is clicked.
+- clear the milliseconds when the Reset button is clicked.

+This lab is a little bit complex, but it will guide you through the logical process of solving the problem and, at the same time, by following the guidelines, you will learn how to separate concerns between the logic and the DOM manipulation (which are the visuals).

-Happy coding! :heart:
+**Happy coding!** :heart: